 At the East end of the house, on the ground floor, is a huge and magnificent brick arched space containing the main kitchen, dining area and some comfy seating around an open fire.
 This is the beating heart of the life of the house, providing a wonderful space in which to enjoy sociable cooking and even more sociable meals.
 It is “churchy cool” in Summer and snug in winter.

-There are twin ovens (90cm and 60cm), twin dishwashers, two fridges, three sinks and a truly comprehensive array of kitchen equipment (including magimix food processor, kitchenaid mixer and blender, breadmaker etc).
+There are twin ovens (90cm and 60cm), twin dishwashers, a twin fridge/freezer with ice maker, a separate drinks fridge, three sinks and a truly comprehensive array of kitchen equipment (including magimix food processor, kitchenaid mixer and blender, breadmaker etc).
 In the library next door there is an extensive collection of cookbooks to provide inspiration.
 There is space enough around the central hammered granite worktop for many cooks to work alongside one another without clashing, whilst chatting to those who wait at the candlelit table beyond.

-From the kitchen, glazed doors lead out to an East-facing terrace and, on the other side, to a shaded portico and, beyond that, the South-facing lawn.
-Imaginative lighting makes the most of the architecture of the space and allows you to create different moods.
+From the kitchen, glazed doors lead out to an East-facing terrace where there are outdoor sofas and, on the other side, to a shaded portico and, beyond that, the South-facing lawn.
+Imaginative lighting of this central living area makes the most of the interesting architecture of the space and allows you to create different moods.
 Prior to the restoration this room was the main cattle stall, lined with mangers whose wood was worn smooth over the centuries by contentedly munching cattle.
 We have reused this wood to build shelving in the dining area, as well as window seats and shelves in various of the bedrooms.
 You can still see the well-worn holes where ropes were passed through to tether the beasts.

 From the kitchen, a sculptural spiral stair takes you to the upper floors.